Gail Asper: Career

 In 1984, Asper articled with Halifax-based law firm Cox, Downie & Goodfellow.
 The following year, she was called to the Nova Scotia bar, and subsequently practiced corporate and commercial law as an associate lawyer in Halifax with Goldberg & Thompson until 1989.

 In 1989, she joined her father's firm, CanWest Global Communications Corp., as in-house counsel and later as corporate secretary.
 In 1990, she was called to the Manitoba bar.
 In 2002, she became President of the Asper Foundation, a private charitable foundation established by her parents.

 Following the death of her father in 2003, Asper, her siblings, and the Asper Foundation adopted responsibility for development of the Canadian Museum for Human Rights, which her father had only announced to the public months prior.
 At this time, then-Prime Minister Jean Chrétien had already committed $100 million towards the project with Israel Asper.
 To go forward with developing the museum in 2004, Gail Asper formed an advisory council of such people as former Prime Ministers Chrétien and Brian Mulroney, Scotiabank CEO Rick Waugh, actor Ben Kingsley, and journalist Michaëlle Jean (later the Governor General of Canada), among others.
 On 26 August 2008, Asper was appointed to the board of trustees of the CMHR by the Stephen Harper government.

 In 2018, Asper, along with her family and husband Michael Paterson, announced that they would match $1,000,000 of donations to IISD Experimental Lakes Area (IISD-ELA), an internationally unique freshwater laboratory in northwestern Ontario where Paterson worked as a research scientist.
 Also that year, Manitoba Opera created The Gail Asper Award to honour "exemplary leadership of those outstanding individuals who translate vision into reality and in doing so, make the world a better place."

 The 2019 Canadian film Stand! credited Asper as an executive producer, marking her first credit on a motion picture.

 In 2021, Asper opposed a city initiative to limit vehicular traffic on Winnipeg's Wellington Crescent in favour of pedestrians and cyclists, citing a personal enjoyment of car rides through the wealthy neighbourhood.

+In 2026, she withdrew family funding to the CMHR, including a $50,000 donation to the CMHR on the grounds of protest against a display on The Nakba.